UK aims for ‘Jabby New Year’ with boosters as COVID cases remain high | Health

 - United Kingdom

-The head of UK's COVID vaccination programme said the National Health Service (NHS) is contacting thousand more people from Wednesday urging them to book a booster vaccine and have a "Jabby New Year" as the country recorded another 129,471 COVID-19 cases.
+The head of UK's COVID vaccination programme said the National Health Service (NHS) is contacting thousands more people from Wednesday urging them to book a booster vaccine and have a ''Jabby New Year'' as the country recorded another 129,471 coronavirus cases.

+Prime Minister Boris Johnson told reporters during a visit to a vaccination centre in London on Wednesday that the Omicron variant continues to cause problems but all signs indicate that it is milder than the previously dominant Delta variant of COVID-19.
+He highlighted that estimates show that around 2.4 million eligible double-vaccinated people are yet to take their boosters and urged them to come forward to mark the New Year in a ''sensible way''. ''The Omicron variant continues to cause real problems.
+You are seeing cases rising in hospitals.
+But it is obviously milder than the Delta variant and we are able to proceed in the way that we are,'' said Johnson.

+''I'm sorry to say this but the overwhelming majority of people who are currently ending up in intensive care in our hospitals are people who are not boosted,'' said Johnson.

-"We are contacting hundreds of thousands of people this week urging them to ensure they have maximum protection in the face of the threat from Omicron.
-Experts are clear that two doses do not give the protection we need from the new strain so everyone eligible should get boosted now and enjoy a Jabby New Year," she said.
+''We are contacting hundreds of thousands of people this week urging them to ensure they have maximum protection in the face of the threat from Omicron.
+Experts are clear that two doses does not give the protection we need from the new strain so everyone eligible should get boosted now and enjoy a Jabby New Year," she said.

 The NHS said there are more than a million appointments available through its national booking system between now and January 1, 2022.
 With boosters being offered to all adults, around 650,000 text messages and 50,000 letters are being sent to people who have not yet had their top-up third dose – applicable any time after a three-month gap from the second dose of a COVID vaccine.